kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 | pod-a  *terminating* | pod-b *available*   | pod-c *available*  |
 | pod-x  *terminating* |                     |                    |

-The deployment notices that one of the pods is terminating, so it creates a replacement, called `pod-d`.
+The deployment notices that one of the pods is terminating, so it creates a replacement called `pod-d`.
 Since `node-1` is cordoned, it lands on another node.
 Something has also created `pod-y` as a replacement for `pod-x`.